mesosphere/marathon/docs/docs/contributing.md

 _TODO_: Do we need a CLA?
 -->

-## Tests
+## Submitting Changes to Marathon

+- A GitHub pull request is the preferred way of submitting patch sets.

+- Any changes in the public API or behavior must be reflected in the project documentation.

 - Pull requests should include appropriate additions to the unit test suite.

-  If the change is a bugfix, then the added tests should fail without the patch.
+- If the change is a bugfix, then the added tests must fail without the patch as a safeguard against future regressions.

 ## Source Files